estellepicq/over-it/README.md

 # over-it

-Simple overlay creation with Angular Material CDK
+Learn how to create an overlay with Angular Material CDK

 [Demo](http://overit.estellepicq.com/)